 There are four distinct screens to choose to view: College Profile; Students, Deadlines & Requirements; Notes & Tags; and Degree Programs.

 In addition to information on admissions and financial aid, you will find ACT and SAT graphs depicting the 50th percentile ranges for enrolled students and College Navigator reports.
-High School Grade Point Average (GPA) information will be displayed for those schools that participated in Wintergreen Orchard's GPA survey.
+High School Grade Point Average (GPA) information will be displayed for those schools that participated in the Common Data Set GPA survey.

 Students, Deadlines & Requirements: